-- It is required by law under 452.310.8.
-RSMo. - It allows parents to choose what works best for their child. - It puts the needs of the child ahead of the wishes of either parent. - It can be a guide to solving future problems. - It can help continue the parent-child relationship. - To maximize to the highest degree amount of time the child may spend with each parent.
+- · It allows parents to choose what works best for their child. - · It puts the needs of the child ahead of the wishes of either parent. - It can be a guide to solving future problems. - · It can help continue the parent-child relationship.